Slain Nevada woman's brother seeks a positive from her death

 Valley, a soft-spoken man with a bushy red beard, said he was frustrated that sheriff's deputies didn't act quickly enough to file a missing persons report when he first contacted them March 13.

-He went the next day to the Walmart near U.S. Interstate 80 where Irion had gone to wait for a shuttle bus to her job at a Panasonic plant.
+He went the next day to the Walmart near U.S. Interstate 80 where Irion had gone to wait for a shuttle bus to take her to her job at a Panasonic plant.
 Signs posted in the parking lot alert shoppers “cameras in use.”

 Valley knew he had to find out if there was surveillance video of his sister, so he tracked downed a store security officer.

 “At first he didn’t take me seriously.
 But finally he said, 'What do you want?’”
 Valley said.
 “We sat in the security office and watched the tape and became convinced it showed the suspect enter her car.
-I called the sheriff and they were there in 15 or 20 minutes.
-I sat with the sheriff’s deputy for probably two hours in the security office watching the tape.”
+I called the sheriff, and they were there in 15 or 20 minutes."

+Valley said he then spent “probably two hours” reviewing the footage with a deputy.

 Prosecutors say in the amended complaint that Driver shot Irion northeast of Fernley, where he took her “for the purpose of committing sexual assault and/or purpose of killing her.”
-In addition to burying Irion’s body, it says Driver disposed of tires from his truck in an effort to eliminate incriminating evidence.
+In addition to burying Irion’s body, Driver disposed of tires from his truck in an effort to eliminate incriminating evidence, according to prosecutors.

 Driver’s public defender, Richard Davies, said Driver maintains his innocence.